nxskok/pasias/docs/11-tidying-and-selecting-data.md

 with the select-helper `ends_with`.
 I'm not insisting that you do this, but it's a handy trick.)

-Since `rank` already looks like a number, but happens to be text, you can also convert it with `as.numeric` (or `as.integer`, since it is actually text that looks like a whole number).
+If your `rank` already looks like a number but happens to be text, you can also convert it with `as.numeric` (or `as.integer`, since it is actually text that looks like a whole number.
 For converting `rank`, these are also good, but for converting `week`, you need something that will pull out the number. (`str_extract` from `stringr` will also do it, but that's beyond our scope now.
 It's on page 212 of the R book if